-- 7.1 The Head of Compliance of the Islamic Participating Organisation should monitor compliance of the Islamic Participating Organisation with these Best Practices, and the Shariah principles, concepts and rulings issued by the SAC, as amended from time to time, and should report the non-compliance of the Islamic Participating Organisation with these Best Practices, and the Shariah principles, concepts and rulings issued by the SAC ("compliance findings") directly to its board of directors after consulting the Shariah Adviser. - 7.2 The reporting of the compliance findings as stated in paragraph 7.1 need not be reflected in the monthly compliance report required to be submitted by a Participating Organisation under the Rules of Bursa Securities.
+- 7.1 The Head of Compliance of the Islamic Participating Organisation should monitor compliance of the Islamic Participating Organisation with these Best Practices, and the Shariah concepts and rulings issued by the SAC of the SC, the SAC of the BNM or any Shariah standard setting bodies, as reviewed from time to time, and should report any Shariah non-compliance of the Islamic Participating Organisation with the Best Practices, and the Shariah concepts and rulings issued by the SAC of the SC, the SAC of the BNM or any Shariah standard setting bodies ("compliance findings") directly to its board of directors after consulting the Shariah Adviser. - 7.2 The reporting of the compliance findings as stated in paragraph 7.1 need not be reflected in the monthly compliance report required to be submitted by a Participating Organisation under the Rules of Bursa Securities.